Owego Apalachin Central School District (2020)

 Our district was fortunate to be able to monitor student learning on a timely basis even remotely.
 Our teachers had become good at checking for understanding on a continuous basis.
 If anything, this became even more important as teachers taught virtually.
 In a classroom, teachers could look over a student's shoulder when they were writing, but this was impossible remotely so teachers had to come up with ways that students could demonstrate their understanding and give that infomation back to them.
 Depending on the age of the students, this was done in a variety of ways including holding up a paper so the teacher could see it.
 Teachers used a variety of signals like thumbs up or thumbs down to illustrate whether a student understood.
 Teachers could also assess electronically.
 They collaborated on how to administer common formative assessments virtually so that they could determine if information needed to be re-taught or taught in a different way through distance learning.

 When students came back for in-person learning, teachers were ready to assess where students were using grade-level common formative assessments and to teach them from that point and to accelerate learning when possible.
 Our teachers were great about making sure students knew that they had the ability to learn and that through persistance and a growth mindset, that they would all learn together.
-Our work as a district with Carol Dweck's Growth Mindset was influential for teachers and students alike.
+Our work as a district with Carol Dweck's Growth Mindset has been influential for teachers and students alike.

 In 2019 we had produced a list of 10 Essential Learning Skills which was a district-wide endeavor involving every teacher.
 These were skills that teachers felt were important for students to have by the time they graduated high school, whether they were going to college, to a job, or into the military.
 They were life skills that would benefit all students.
-In the last two years, teachers felt a need to consolidate these skills in order to be more focussed than ever.
+In the last two years, teachers felt a need to consolidate these skills in order to be more focused than ever.
 A study group of representative teachers from the district studied the skills and saw where they could be combined or consolidated.
 These were than shared with the rest of the staff and were agreed upon.
 These essential learning skills are posted in every classroom so they are at the forefront of teaching and learning.
 (See attachments in Additional Documentation.)

 It is of utmost importance that we have a guaranteed and viable curriculum.
 The best way to assure this is to have our teachers working in grade level or content area collaborative teacher teams across the district so that if a student moves from one building in our district to another, they will have been taught using the same standards.
 We also require teachers to be aligned vertically.
 Some of their collaborative teacher team meetings are with adjacent grade levels to ensure that there isn’t overlap or gaps in what is taught.